Timeline for the day of the September 11 attacks: Major events

 8:46:40: Flight 11 crashes into the north face of the North Tower (1 WTC) of the World Trade Center, between floors 93 and 99.
 All passengers aboard are instantly killed with an unknown number inside the building.
-The aircraft enters the tower intact.
+The aircraft enters the tower on impact.

 8:50–8:54 (approx.): Flight 77 is hijacked above southern Ohio, turning to the southeast.
 The transponder is turned off by hijacker-pilot Hani Hanjour.

-9:03:02: Flight 175 crashes into the south face of the South Tower (2 WTC) of the World Trade Center, between floors 77 and 85.
+9:03:00: Flight 175 crashes into the south face of the South Tower (2 WTC) of the World Trade Center, between floors 77 and 85.
 All passengers and crew are killed together with an unknown number inside the building.
 Parts of the plane, including the starboard engine, leave the building from its east and north sides, falling to the ground six blocks away.

 9:28: Flight 93 is hijacked above northern Ohio, turning to the southeast.

 9:37:46: Flight 77 crashes into the western side of The Pentagon.
-All 59 passengers and crew are killed aboard the aircraft including an additional 125 (including emergency workers) on the ground.
+All 58 passengers and crew were killed aboard the aircraft, as well as an additional 125 (including emergency workers) on the ground.
 The crash starts a violent fire.

 9:45: United States airspace is shut down by the Federal Aviation Administration; all operating aircraft are ordered to land at the nearest airport, and international flights are not permitted into the airspace.

-9:57: The passengers aboard Flight 93 begin a revolt, planned by Todd Beamer, Mark Bingham, Tom Burnett, Jeremy Glick and others move against the hijackers in an attempt to take back the plane.
+9:57: The passengers aboard Flight 93 begin a revolt, planned by Todd Beamer, Mark Bingham, Tom Burnett, Jeremy Glick, and others, moving against the hijackers in an attempt to take back the plane.

-9:58:59: The South Tower of the World Trade Center collapses, 56 minutes after the impact of Flight 175.
-Speed is considered one of the likely factors during its much faster collapse unlike that of the North Tower.
+9:59:00: The South Tower of the World Trade Center collapses, 56 minutes after the impact of Flight 175.
+Impact speed of the plane is considered one of the likely factors of the shorter amount of time between impact and collapse than that of the North Tower.